 - Having considered this, managers can then decide whether to accept, negotiate a compromise, or decline the request.

 Staff wishing to make a request are not required to give any specific reasons and can make a request at any time.
 Agreed arrangements can be for a fixed period or a permanent change.
-Where the agreed arrangements change the employee’s terms and/or conditions of employment, HR Services must be notified.
+Where the agreed arrangements change the employee’s terms and/or conditions of employment, Human Resources must be notified.

 If an informal request has been turned down, or if the staff member prefers to make a request formally, it is possible to make a formal written request.